-In this class, you'll hear lectures, participate in discussion, and provide feedback to classmates.
+You'll hear lectures, participate in discussion, and provide feedback to classmates.
 Your positive and substantive contribution to each of these class elements is expected for a passing grade - doing the bare minimum will earn you a bare minimum grade.
 Your physical presence in the room is less than bare minimum participation; participation includes attendance, attention, and attitude as well as substantive contributions.